Before you arrive

 Once you have been made an offer for your IPLC course you will need to pay a deposit so we can make your offer unconditional.
 We also require a deposit to issue your Confirmation of Acceptance for Studies – CAS number, which you will need to apply for your Tier 4 (General) student visa.

-There are several ways you can pay your IPLC course fees, These include:
+There are several ways you can pay your IPLC course fees:

 - Credit Card

-- Cheque (if you are paying by cheque, it must be in British Pounds Sterling and made Payable to Brunel University.
+- Cheque (must be in British Pounds Sterling and made Payable to Brunel University.
 Please ensure that you include your student number and name on the back of your cheque.)

 - Sponsorship – (you will need to provide your letter of sponsorship prior to enrolment in order to receive your CAS – if you scholarship does not cover your full fees you will need to pay the remaining fees at enrolment.)